huggingface/open-r1/README.md

       columns: [col1, col2]
       weight: 0.5
   seed: 42                      # Seed for shuffling the combined dataset
-  test_split_size: 0.1          # Fraction of the combined dataset to use for a test split
+  test_split_size: 0.1          # Fraction of mixture to use for a test split
 ```

 ## Evaluating models